 Author: Brandon J Kearns – Director of Flight Operations

-In Part II of this Blog series we will be taking a closer look at how meteorological conditions affect flights.
+Part III of this Blog series will be taking a closer look at the modern age of avionics and Air Traffic Control.